DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 The "Completed" status is reversible by clicking "Revert to In Progress."

-- Previous Variations return, but any new changes to Variables made while in the "Complete" status remain.
+- Previous Feature variations will be available again, but any new changes to Variables made while in the "Complete" status remain.
 - Past targeting rules will not be restored.